sukualam/sedotpress/README.md

 * You can directly edit the source code, since this is just single file,
 * but, if a newer version is available, you must re-edit again
 * you advised to hacking this..

-### EXPERT GUIDE:
-#### To force rebuild index
-* after a new post is created, it automatically saving a metadata of post, called "index.json" that located same in index.php
-* you dont need to rebuild manually, but if you want to do some experiment, you can force rebuild it
-* to force rebuild, open http://(your_blog_url)/build
-* open your blog again
-* Fine :)

 Report bugs here, and contribute :)